MicrosoftDocs/architecture-center/docs/ai-ml/architecture/azure-openai-baseline-landing-zone-content.md

 Similar to the baseline, all resources are configured to send Azure Diagnostics logs to the Log Analytics workspace that the workload team provisions as part of the infrastructure as code (IaC) deployment of the resources.
 You might also need to send logs to a central Log Analytics workspace.
 In Azure landing zones, that workspace is typically in the management subscription.

 The platform team might also have processes that affect your application landing zone resources.
 For example, they might use DINE policies that they can use to configure Diagnostics to send logs to their centralized management subscriptions.
-Or they might use [Azure monitor baseline alerts](https://azure.github.io/azure-monitor-baseline-alerts/patterns/alz/deploy/Introduction-to-deploying-the-ALZ-Pattern/) applied through policy.
+Or they might use [Monitor baseline alerts](https://azure.github.io/azure-monitor-baseline-alerts/patterns/alz/deploy/Introduction-to-deploying-the-ALZ-Pattern/) applied through policy.
 It's important to ensure that your implementation doesn't restrict the extra log and alerting flows.

 ## Azure Policy